Guinea: Natural resources

 Guinea has 25% or more of the world's known bauxite reserves.
 It has diamonds, gold, and other metals.
-The gold production of Guinea in 2015 is 17 metric tonnes.
+The gold production of Guinea in 2015 was 17 metric tonnes.
 Bauxite and alumina are the most major exports.

 Mining

 Guinea possesses over 25 billion tonnes (metric tons) of bauxite—and perhaps up to one half of the world's reserves.
 Its mineral wealth includes more than 4-billion tonnes of high-grade iron ore, and diamond and gold deposits, and uranium.

 Joint venture bauxite mining and alumina operations in north-west Guinea historically provide about 80% of Guinea's foreign exchange reserves.
 Bauxite is refined into alumina, which is later smelted into aluminium.
 The Compagnie des Bauxites de Guinée (CBG) exports about 14 million tonnes of high-grade bauxite annually.
 CBG is a joint venture, 49% owned by the Guinean government and 51% by an international consortium known as Halco Mining, itself a joint venture controlled by aluminium producer Alcoa, global miner Rio Tinto and Dadco Investments.
 CBG has exclusive rights to bauxite reserves and resources in north-western Guinea, through 2038.
 In 2008, protesters upset about poor electrical services blocked the tracks CBG uses.
 Guinea includes a proviso in its agreements with international oil companies, requiring its partners to generate power for nearby communities.

 The Compagnie des Bauxites de Kindia (CBK), a joint venture between the government of Guinea and RUSAL, produces some 2.5 million tonnes annually, nearly all of which is exported to Russia and Eastern Europe.
 Dian Dian, a Guinean/Ukrainian joint bauxite venture, has a projected production rate of 1000000 t per year, and is not expected to begin operation for several years.
-The Alumina Compagnie de Guinée (ACG) which took over the former Friguia Consortium produced about 2.4 million tonnes in 2004, as raw material for its alumina refinery.
+The Alumina Compagnie de Guinée (ACG), which took over the former Friguia Consortium, produced about 2.4 million tonnes in 2004, as raw material for its alumina refinery.
 The refinery exports about 750,000 tonnes of alumina.
 Both Global Alumina and Alcoa-Alcan have signed conventions with the government of Guinea to build large alumina refineries, with a combined capacity of about 4 million tonnes per year.

 The Simandou mine is an iron ore reserve.
 In March 2010, Anglo-Australian corporation Rio Tinto and its biggest shareholder, Aluminum Corporation of China (Chinalco), signed a preliminary agreement to develop Rio Tinto's iron ore project.
 In 2017, the Serious Fraud Office (SFO), Britain's anti-fraud regulator, launched an official investigation into Rio Tinto's business and mining practices in Guinea.

 Tigui Camara, a former model, is the first woman in Guinea to own a mining company which is partially run as a social enterprise.